suwebdev/WATS-4000-gitbook/deploy-app/configuring-deployment.md

   module.exports.jest['^' + alias + '/(.*)$'] =
     '<rootDir>/' + aliases[alias] + '/$1'
 }
 ```

-Once we have made those changes to the `config/index.js` file, we can run the commands to build and deploy the site.
+Once we have created these files we should be ready to build the project for deployment.